openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects.md

 **// move the selected object to the top of the display list stage.addChild(draggedObject);**

-// Tell Flash Player to start listening for the mouseMove event. stage.addEventListener(MouseEvent.MOUSE_MOVE, dragObject);
+// Tell OpenFL to start listening for the mouseMove event. stage.addEventListener(MouseEvent.MOUSE_MOVE, dragObject);

 }